JustinCarpenter2020/JustinCarpenter2020/Readme.md

 # Hello World, I'm Justin Carpenter 👋
 I'm a software developer with a passion for solving real world problems digitally!
 I love working on projects that help improve peoples day to day lives.
-Currently working as a Senior Teaching Assitant at Codeworks.
+Spent my early career working as a Senior Teaching Assitant at CodeWorks.
 I've assited in teaching 75+ aspiring software devs and helped welcome them into the industry.
+Currently working as software developer at Truckstop.com!
 Coding offers something new everyday and I'm so excited to constantly grow.

-🌱 What I'm Currently Learning: Angular, Python, Mocha and Chai for unit testing
+🌱 What I'm Currently Learning: Angular, Kafka, Mocha and AWS

 ✨ Fun Fact About Myself: I love watching documentaries (tech related or not), long roadtrips, and making music!